Hemp Products (e.g. CBD) in Food and Supplements

-Are you planning to sell CBD oil?
-Did you know some forms of this oil are not allowed to be sold as food or food supplements in the EU?
+If you plan to sell hemp/CBD oil as a supplement or in a general food, you must consider that some forms of hemp-derived products cannot be sold as food or food supplements in the EU.

-A novel food is a food or food ingredient that was not available on the EU market to a significant degree prior to May 15, 1997.
+A novel food is a food or food ingredient that was not available on the EU market to a significant degree before 15 May 1997.

 Information on novel foods and how to submit an application for authorisation is available on the Novel Food Section of the European Commission website.

-Do the transition measures set out in Article 35.2 of the novel food Regulation (EU) 2015/2283 apply to CBD products produced by non-aqueous extraction?
+Do the transition measures set out in Article 35.2 of the novel food Regulation (EU) 2015/2283 apply to hemp/CBD products?

-No. That transition measure applies only to products “lawfully placed on the market by 1 January 2018”.
-CBD products produced using non-aqueous extraction methods such as CO2 or ethanol extraction have always been considered to fall within the scope of the novel food Regulation and therefore were not “lawfully placed on the market by 1 January 2018”.
+No. Those transition measures apply only to products “lawfully placed on the market by 1 January 2018”.
+Hemp/CBD products produced using non-aqueous extraction methods such as CO2 or ethanol extraction have always been considered to fall within the scope of the novel food Regulation.

 Are there any authorised health claims for hemp oils or CBD oils?